eMedicine Specialties > Pediatrics: Genetics and Metabolic Disease > Genetics

 Medication

-• Currently, drug therapy is not a component of care.
+• Currently, drug therapy is not part of the treatment plan.

-• Medications may be indicated to treat concurrent medical conditions associated with thanatophoric dysplasia (TD).
+• Medications may be indicated to treat concurrent medical conditions associated with thanatophoric dysplasia.

 Follow-up